EleutherAI/gpt-neox/README.md

 ## Licensing

 This repository hosts code that is part of EleutherAI's GPT-NeoX project.
+The code is licensed under the Apache License, Version 2.0.
+License notice:

 Copyright (c) 2021 Stella Biderman, Sid Black, Josh Levy-Kramer, Michael Pieler, and Shivanshu Purohit.

     GPT-NeoX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by